 Company Vehicles and Personal Use

-With the unemployment rate in the US currently sitting at the lowest it’s been in nearly two decades, employers are searching for new ways to differentiate themselves from the competition and attract top talent.
+Employers are always searching for new ways to differentiate themselves from the competition and attract top talent.
 One of the most unique and successful ways that they’ve been able to do that is through the use of company-provided vehicles.
 However, it is not as simple as just handing over the keys.
 In order to successfully implement a program, certain processes and procedures must first be in place.
 One of the most overlooked aspects of a company-vehicle program is that of Personal Use.

 When driving a company-provided vehicle, all of the miles that are driven can be classified in one of two ways: Business Miles or Personal Miles.
 What’s the difference between the two?
 Simply put, business miles are any miles driven between two business locations (with the exception of commuting to/from your office).
 Personal miles are any miles driven outside of the course of doing business.
 For example, driving from your office to a client meeting would be considered business mileage.
 Conversely, driving home from that meeting, or driving to a doctor’s appointment during your lunch break would be considered personal mileage.

 Why is it necessary to differentiate between the two types of mileages?
 Because, per the IRS, a company-provided vehicle is considered to be a fringe-benefit, and thus there is a small cost to the employee.
 We’ll be discussing the methods of calculation in a subsequent article, however, according to the September 2018 issue of Automotive Fleet Magazine, the average personal use charge to employees comes in at approximately $134 per month.
 That is the amount that the employee must pay to cover the personal use portion of their company-provided vehicle, and will be reflected on their W-2 form.